karlhulme/dsengi/README.md

 A utility for retrieving, storing and mutating documents stored in a NoSQL database such as Azure Cosmos DB.

-You can use Jsonotron to generate interfaces for each document type to be saved.
+You can use Jsonotron to generate interfaces and validation functions for each document type to be saved.

 ## Design